LucaGhostX/gbcc-android/README.md

 succeeded, and look for the artifacts dropdown.~~

 ---

+> [!CAUTION]
-## *Disclaimer: These modifications were made for my own personal use.
-I take neither credit nor responsibility for the original work or for the modifications made, and they are provided as-is.*
+> **Disclaimer**: These modifications were made for my own personal use.
+Since this fork was **"vibe-coded"** with AI assistance, I have no precise idea of the actual quality or reliability of the work.
+I take neither credit nor responsibility for the original work or for the modifications made, and they are provided **strictly as-is**.
+Accordingly, **no support will be provided**.